-As discussed in Chapter 5 of this Draft EA, VA solicited scoping input from various federal, state, and local government agencies, Indian tribes, and interested stakeholders regarding the Proposed Action.
+As discussed in Chapter 5 of this Final EA, VA solicited scoping input from various federal, state, and local government agencies, Indian tribes, and interested stakeholders regarding the Proposed Action.
 None of the input received identified opposition or controversy related to the Proposed Action.

-VA is publishing and distributing this Draft EA for a 30-day public comment period; during this time, there will be additional opportunity for stakeholders to identify any issues of controversy.
-Based on the significant positive effects of the Proposed Action and the findings of this Draft EA (no significant adverse environmental impact), it is not anticipated that there will be substantial public controversy regarding the Proposed Action.
+VA published and distributed a Draft EA for a 30-day public comment period; during this time, there was additional opportunity for stakeholders to identify any issues of controversy.
+No comments were received during the Draft EA comment period.